tesseractsoftware/protoblade/README.rst

 =========================================
 Full details of how to install and use ProtoBlade are given in the docs.
 A quick start is outlined below.

+ProtoBlade is currently supports on Windows (python versions 3.8,3.9 and 3.10) and Linux (python versions >3.8).

 First, create a new virtual environment an then activate it.
 Once this is done use pip to install ProtoBlade:

 .. code:: bash